awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 **Important**
 For clusters containing tasks or services using the EC2 launch type, your container instances must be running version 1\.29\.0 or later of the Amazon ECS agent\.
 For more information, see [Amazon ECS Linux container agent versions](ecs-agent-versions.md)\.

-## To change the default for Container Insights for all users using the console<a name="w202aac31c29c15"></a>
+## To change the default for Container Insights for all users using the console<a name="w203aac34c29c15"></a>

 You can make all new clusters turn on Container Insights when they are created by all IAM users and roles\.
 These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
-Any user on an account can use one of the following steps to modify the default account setting for all IAM users or roles on your account\.
+Any user on an account can use one of the following steps to modify the default account setting for all or roles on your account\.
 The following steps show how to set this default using the AWS Management Console\.

 1. As the root user of the account, open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.